-Agmia has its origins from the jewellery Maria Paula Espinosa designed when visiting her hometown Colombia back in 2013, inspired by the filigree technique used by artisans in her country and her graphic design background, Maria started working alongside with skilled artisans of Colombia to create unique and wearable pieces to style and introduce to the Australian market.
+Agmia has its origins from the jewellery Maria Paula Espinosa designed when visiting her hometown Colombia back in 2013, inspired by the filigree technique used by artisans in her country and her graphic design background, Maria started working alongside with skilled artisans of Colombia in to create unique and wearable pieces to style and introduce to the Australian market in 2016.

-In November 2013 Agmia had its first appearance at the initial RMIT design market at Melbourne Central, when buyers were seduced by this delicate work of fine silver threads soldered together, where each piece is individually handmade ensuring uniqueness in every single item.
+In September 2016 Agmia had its first appearance in well-known design markets around Melbourne when buyers were seduced by this delicate work of fine silver threads soldered together, where each piece is individually handmade ensuring uniqueness in every single item.

 Designer Maria Paula Espinosa, wearing some of her Agmia's Collection pieces

 The art of working with very fine hairs of silver twisting, bending, and curling them by hand.

 Stage one of this long process is to draw the wire out, often to less than half of millimetre in diameter, according to the design, it would be around or flattened finish.